pospi/talk-solidity-blockchain-intro/solidity-notes.md

     - There are **no state guarantees** when interacting with external contracts
     - Better code analysis tools are needed
     - Linters and unit tests need to be the norm, at minimum
-    - Better languages may be needed: OCaml or Haskell-like, code as provable theorems
+    - Better languages may be needed: OCaml or Haskell-like, code as provable theorems- see Coq (OCaml) or Agda (Haskell)
 - All external function calls are untrusted and could come in from anywhere.
 - There are **absolutely no guarantees** as to another contract's state or behaviour unless cryptographically provable to be authored from a given source code.

-???
-:TODO: mention Coq as theorem prover